ViewComfy/ViewComfy/README.md

 You can drag and drop your ComfyUI workflow_api.json file into the form editor.
 It will then generate a new form that you can use to configure the inputs that will be displayed on the playground.

+For more details on how to use the editor with advanced Comfy workflows, you can refer to [this](https://youtu.be/70h0FUohMlE) guide.

 ### Playground

 The Playground is a simplified UI where you can run your workflows.
 It can easily be turned into a sharable web app using a service like ngrok or ViewComfy cloud.